 Modern “mixer” chiropractic

-“Mixers” take a more modern approach to retains some of the old beliefs, but also incorporates science.
+“Mixers” take a more modern approach that retains some of the old beliefs but also incorporates science.
 They accept the idea that vertebral subluxation is not the sole cause of disease.

-Websites of modern chiropractic organizations mostly focus on the back pain and other sorts of joint pain that you might expect.
-That’s what they do, the know how to do it, no problem.
-However, there’s a bit of quackery mixed in here and there, as they original beliefs associated with chiropractic haven’t entirely gone away.
+Websites of modern chiropractic organizations mostly focus on the back/joint pain that you might expect.
+That’s what they do, they know how to do it, no problem.
+However, there’s a bit of quackery mixed in here and there, as the original beliefs associated with chiropractic haven’t entirely gone away.

 The website of the Association of Chiropractic Colleges says this about vertebral subluxation:

 Chiropractic is Concerned [sic] with the preservation and restoration of health, and focuses particular attention on the subluxation.

 A subluxation is a complex of functional and/or structural and/or pathological articular changes that compromise neural integrity and may influence organ system function and general health.

 Sounds a bit different from the “straight” perspective, but a subtle flavour is still there.

 The National Center for Complementary and Integrative Health says this about chiropractic: